amida-tech/blue-button/docs/validator.md

 Social History: At the moment, so field is required.

+Procedures:
-Procedures: procedure key is required, min items is 1.
+..*procedure key is required, min items is 1.
-			status key is required.
+..*status key is required.
-			For a provider object, only required field is address.
+..*For a provider object, only required field is address.
+..*Organizations can have no name, but must have at least one property.